cockroachdb/docs/src/current/v23.1/drop-user.md

 (1 row)
 ~~~

+We can test that dropping the user will fail unless all privileges are revoked (including [default privileges]({% link {{ page.version.version }}/security-reference/authorization.md %}#default-privileges)).
+Issue the following statement to revoke a subset of the user's privileges:

 {% include_cached copy-clipboard.html %}
 ~~~ sql
 REVOKE CREATE,INSERT,UPDATE ON customers FROM max;
 ~~~

-### Remove default privileges

-In addition to removing a user's privileges, a user's [default privileges]({% link {{ page.version.version }}/security-reference/authorization.md %}#default-privileges) must be removed prior to dropping the user.
-If you attempt to drop a user with modified default privileges, you will encounter an error like the following:
+If you attempt to drop a user with privileges remaining, you will encounter an error like the following:

 {% include_cached copy-clipboard.html %}
 ~~~ sql